jddixon/hamt_go/doc/index.md

 implementation of hamt_go emulates this in software using the [SWAR][wiki-swar] algorithm,  The emulation code is on the order of ten times slower than the machine instruction.
-*In practice, as measured by the Golang pprof profiler, POPCNT emulation is not significantly slower, because the emulation code simply is not run all that often.*
+*In practice, as measured by the Golang pprof profiler, POPCNT emulation does not significantly slow down computations, because the emulation code simply does not use that many CPU cycles.*
 *This is in any case not actually a limitation, but rather an observation: the HAMT alorithm runs faster with hardware support.*

 ## Project Status